MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-activity-policies.md

 4. To set which actions or other metrics will trigger this policy, work with the **Activity filters**.

 5. Under **Activity match parameters**, select whether a policy violation will be triggered when a single activity matches the filters or if a violation is only detected when a specified number of **Repeated activities** are detected.
-    If you choose **Repeated activity**, set the activities that will trigger the alert: The number of activities, time frame and whether a violation will count for a user within a specific app or for the same user with any app.
+    If you choose **Repeated activity**, you can set **Group matched activities per app**.
+This will trigger a policy match only when the repeated activities occur in the same app (for example, 5 downloads from Box).

 6. Configure the **Actions** that should be taken when a match is found.